mike99mac/minimy-mike99mac/README.md

 ### Get a Google API key

 You need a Google Speech API key in order to be able to convert speech to text.
+A template file is in the ``install/`` directory.

-An alternative is to use a different STT engine.
+An alternative is to use a different STT engine, but that has not been tested.

+To get a Google API key file, perform the following steps:

 - Change to the install directory.